-Joseph L. Balkan founded Balkan Sewer And Water Main Service and formally incorporated it in 1960 as Joseph L. Balkan Inc. It was a very proud moment in his life that he arrived at after much hard work, determination, and after overcoming various obstacles.
+Joseph L. Balkan founded Balkan Sewer And Water Main Service and formally incorporated it in 1960 as Joseph L. Balkan Incorporated.
+That was a very proud moment in his life.
+One that he arrived at after much hard work, determination, and after overcoming various obstacles.

 The American Dream